-Investigation - the student should not be accused of drug use, possession or distribution.
+Investigation - The student should not be accused of drug use, possession or distribution.
 If possible, an attempt should be made by a pupil services staff member or administrator to discuss the situation in a positive manner.
 The student will be referred to the SAT.

-Notification of Parents - A parent may be contacted at the discretion of the principal or his/her designee.
+Notification of Parents - A parent may be contacted at the discretion of the principal or the student's designee.
 Any contact will concern the student's actual behavior, not suspicion of drug use, possession or distribution.